 The new academy is a local school serving the North Kensington community and all of its students live less than a mile away.

-At the academy, Students will receive a first-class education in a modern building, with facilities such as the sport hall and dance studio available to the community outside of school hours.
+At the academy, students receive a first-class education in a modern building, with facilities such as the sports hall and dance studio available to the community outside of school hours.

-At the other end of the site, the Kensington Leisure Centre is under redevelopment and is set to open to the general public in March this year.
-Kate walked over to the site to see progress and meet with local community groups using the leisure centre’s new facilities.
+The Kensington Leisure Centre was under redevelopment at the other end of the site.
+Kate went to see progress and meet with local community groups using the leisure centre’s new facilities.

-Both The Duke of Cambridge and Prince Harry had swimming lessons at the old Kensington Leisure Centre whist they were pupils at Wetherby School.
+Both The Duke of Cambridge and Prince Harry had swimming lessons at the old Kensington Leisure Centre whilst they were pupils at Wetherby School.

 A video from The Royal Borough of Kensington and Chelsea’s official YouTube channel:

-Under the coat, Kate wore Seraphine’s ‘Florrie Floral Print Dress’ in “marine ocean” blue shades.
+Under, Kate wore Seraphine’s ‘Florrie Floral Print Dress’ in “marine ocean” blue.

 The design is digitally printed onto crepe de Chine fabric.
-Seraphine have already confirmed the dress is part of their SS15 LUXE collection and will be available for pre-order this February.
+The dress was part of Seraphine’s SS15 LUXE collection.

-The Duchess returned to a number of familiar accessories for today’s visit – if you follow Kate regularly you’ll probably know these pieces.
+Onto Kate’s accessories now.
+The Duchess returned to a number of familiar pieces—if you follow Kate regularly you’ll probably recognise them.
 First up, her earrings.
-They are Kiki McDonough Cushion Drop earrings with a green amethyst stone.
+They are Kiki McDonough Cushion Drop earrings with a green amethyst stone (confirmed by the designer).